 From the very beginning of his reign, Tiberius was shrouded with uncertainty.
 When the Senate convened to confirm him, the procedure was completely unknown.
 Augustus had assumed power over a period of years through a systematic assembling of various Republican powers, while Tiberius was to be handed the entire thing, all at once, on a platter.
 Like Augustus' before him, he seemingly made an attempt to refuse the ultimate power of the state, instead preferring a more limited role.
 But his desires were apparently unclear, and the Senate too was certainly unsure of what action to take.
 After some consternation, Tiberius eventually accepted the highest order of power.
 Still, Tiberius left evidence of his own desire to be rid of the mantle of authority, being the only emperor to refuse the title 'Pater Patriae' (father of the country).

 Tiberius' behavior in governing matters, especially in interaction with the Senate was confusing at best.
 Despite efforts to get them to return to at least a semblance of Republican rule, his view of them, 'men fit to be slaves' coupled with his own liberal use of the treason laws, certainly left the Senate frightened and confused.
 This relationship would never improve, and in fact would worsen, thanks to the rise of men like Sejanus.
 Tiberius' would be blasted by later Roman historians, all of whom would have ties to the Senatorial elite, and therefore, despite a generally solid rule (especially in terms of provincial administration), his legacy was permanently stained.
-However, Tiberius was faced with more trouble than that caused by political uncertainty between he and the Senate.
+However, Tiberius was faced with more trouble than that caused by political uncertainty between him and the Senate.